fsprojekti/shr-mfg-robotic-arm-warehouse/README.md

 	* Unloading tasks are performed directly to the dispatch dock (robot car), bypassing the dispatch buffer entirely.
 	* Move speeds for the /move command are set in the configuration, while move durations for the /moveTo command are calculated adaptively, based on the starting and finishing locations.
 	* To avoid overly rapid or slow movements, the setTimeout durations for the robotic arm commands are determined by the starting and finishing locations.
-	* Robotic arm employs camera recognition to identify packages using AprilTags and accurately position above the center of the package.
-This feature is used for loading the packages from the robot car and unloading to the car.
+	* Robotic arm now employs camera recognition to identify packages using AprilTags and accurately position above the center of the package.
+This feature is used for loading the packages from the robot car, reallocating packages withing the warehouse, and for unloading packages  to the car.
 	* Most of the application parameters are derived from the config.json file.

 ### State of the robotic arms before 2023 Summer School on IIoT and blockchain
 * operating system is burned to an SD card
-* only use OS image received by the robotic arm manufacturer which is adapted to the specific version of the robotic arm
+* use only the OS image provided by the robotic arm manufacturer, as it is tailored to the specific version of the robotic arm
 * by default, after the OS boots the HiWonder toolbox process sets up a WiFi hotspot to enable connections from other computers
 	* to connect the robotic arm to other WiFi networks, edit the following file:
 		* filename: /home/hiwonder/hiwonder_wifi_conf.py
 		* uncomment the line: **HW_WIFI_MODE** and set it to **2**
 		* uncomment the lines **HW_WIFI_STA_SSID** and **HW_WIFI_STA_PASWWORD** and set the WiFi network SSID and password
-* robotic arms' servos have been checked and replaced if malfunctioning
+* the servos of the robotic arms have been inspected and replaced if found defective
-* some of the robotic arms are not working properly, either the OS, wifi or something else **CHECK**
+* sme robotic arms are not functioning correctly – there might be issues with the OS, Wi-Fi, or another component**CHECK**